 In 1947 Byrd allegedly undertook another flight over the North Pole.
 This time, in a diary that didn’t surface until years later, Byrd recorded events as he flew into the earth, and encountered the inhabitants who live there.

-He landed his craft, and spoke with a representative of the city of Agartha (referred to as Ariana in some accounts), who reprimanded him for humanity’s recent invention of the atomic bomb, and warned that a dark age is to come if humans don’t shape up.
+Allegedly, he landed his craft and spoke with a representative of the city of Agartha (referred to as Ariana in some accounts), who reprimanded him for humanity’s recent invention of the atomic bomb, and warned that a dark age is to come if humans don’t shape up.
 Byrd was sent on his way, with instructions to bring this message back to the surface people.

 But, then again, that's the real issue.
 There are those who say Byrd’s 1947 flight never even occurred, and so the question becomes: Is Byrd’s diary real, or is it a falsification dreamt up by some great hoaxer?

 The story does have one problem: During the time original accounts of this flight to inner earth are alleged to have occurred, Byrd is documented to have been on the other side of the planet in the Antarctic, participating in an exercise called Operation Highjump.
-Of course there are those who attach conspiracy theory to this as well, or label it as intentional misinformation to hide Byrd’s real whereabouts.
+Of course, there are those who attach conspiracy theories to this as well or label it as intentional misinformation to hide Byrd’s real whereabouts.

 How Stuff Works: Hollow Earth Theory and Nazi Conspiracy